 Charlestown Skate Park

 This is a landmark public art project that will involve young people in local placemaking as part of a major $1.2 million skate park we are constructing at Charlestown.
 In early 2017, artists Saretta Fielding, David Ciani from Artscape, and UpandUp were selected to work with the local community to develop artworks for the new skate park.
-Construction of the public art elements is set to start in August 2018..
+Construction of the public art elements is set to start in August 2018.

-Charlestown Skate Park is the first of four new skate parks to be delivered across the City, with Morisset, Windale and Cameron Park in the pipeline.
+Charlestown Skate Park is the first of four new skate parks to be delivered across the City, with Morisset, Windale and Croudace Bay in the pipeline.